ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 this.addChild(this.scoreLabel);
 this.scoreLabel.x = 30;
 this.scoreLabel.y = 30;
+this.scoreLabel.depth = 1000;
 ```

 Here, we create a variable called `score`.
 Then, we construct a text label with `new PIXI.Text('Some text')`, save it `this.scoreLabel` and add it to the room with `this.addChild(this.scoreLabel);`.
 Later, we position it so that it shows at the top-left corner, with 30px padding on each side.
+We also set its depth — this is the same parameter we use in types' settings, and this large positive value will place the `scoreLabel` above other entities in our room.

 We also need this code at `Draw` to keep the label up-to-date: